How to Wash and Care for Your Kanga Care Cloth Diapers

-The number one thing to remember when caring for your diapers is they are just another load!
+The number one thing to remember when caring for your cloth diapers is they are just another load!
 There is no magical solution that you should need and no crazy tricks.

 - 1 Cold rinse